Supporting staff to understand the importance of ventilation

 HSE suggest that for settings where the activity is mainly sedentary, for example offices, the temperature should normally be at least 16 °C. If work involves physical effort it should be at least 13 °C (unless other laws require lower temperatures).

-During winter months, when increased ventilation of premises may affect thermal comfort, employers may wish to consider relaxation of dress code requirements.
+During colder months, when increased ventilation of premises may affect thermal comfort, employers may wish to consider relaxation of dress code requirements.
 This is likely to affect thermal comfort in some situations.

 There is a problem